An intestinal broom

 A wealth of vitamin B9

-But its real nutritional characteristic is its richness in foliates or vitamin B9, which is very important in the first three months of pregnancy.
-It is one of the foodstuffs that contains the most vitamin B9, just after beef liver and certain legumes.
-The vitamin B9 content of canned paragus is similar to that of fresh asparagus after cooking.
+But its real nutritional characteristic is its richness in vitamin B9 (also known as folic acid or folate), which is very important in the first three months of pregnancy.
+Asparagus is one of the foodstuffs that contain the most vitamin B9, just after beef liver and certain legumes.
+Did you know that the vitamin B9 content of canned asparagus is similar to that of fresh asparagus after cooking?
+Additionally, folic acid can reduce fatigue and play an important role in the immune system.

 Adding fragrance to… your flush

-Low in sodium although it contains potassium, asparagus has natural diuretic qualities to which it adds natural “fragrance”!
+Asparagus is very low in sodium, but contains potassium, which is important for proper functioning of the nervous system and muscles, and for blood pressure.
+It also has a natural….“fragrance”!
 That characteristic smell of urine after eating asparagus is due to the presence of sulfur compounds called mercaptans.

 Asparagus further contains antioxidants (flavanoids and carotenoids).
 But these are present only in asparagus with color: Purple and green asparagus contain a lot more flavanoids and carotenoids than the white ones (which also have less vitamin C).